wlwl2/csharp-console-compiled/README.md

 Basic C# console app (with instructions on how to compile it and use the compiled version).

-**Sorry, I added a bit of unrelated code at the start.
-Originally this was meant to show command line arguments, I think.**

 ## VS Code

 Go to root folder and run: